MEDVi Reviews 2026: Cost, Complaints & Legit Check

 Is compounded semaglutide safe?

-Compounded semaglutide uses the same active ingredient as FDA-approved medications like Ozempic and Wegovy, but MEDVi states that compounded GLP-1s are "not FDA-approved or evaluated for safety, efficacy, or quality."
+Compounded semaglutide is prepared by licensed compounding pharmacies, but MEDVi states that compounded GLP-1s are "not FDA-approved or evaluated for safety, efficacy, or quality"—even when produced in regulated facilities.
 The FDA has issued warnings about dosing errors with compounded products.
 MEDVi states it partners with FDA-registered 503B facilities, which provides regulatory oversight.
-Follow dosing instructions carefully and ask your provider if anything is unclear.
+Follow dosing instructions carefully and ask your provider if anything is unclear before starting.

 What are MEDVi side effects?